-Lewes counselling and psychotherapy for children
+Lewes counselling and psychotherapy for teenagers

 I have a current Disclosure and Barring Service Enhanced Certificate (DBS) which confirms that I have no criminal convictions and can work with young people.
 I also have additional training in Safeguarding when working with young people.
 My Lewes counselling practice is within easy reach of Lewes town centre and accessible by train from Hove and Brighton.
 Please give me a call or send me an email so that you can learn more about how I might help your son or daughter.
-Sometimes it can take a lot of courage facing up to the thought that our children/teenagers are not happy and that we don't know how to help them.
+Sometimes it can take a lot of courage facing up to the thought that our teenagers are not happy and that we don't know how to help them.
 Counselling can be the first step in helping them learn how to navigate their way through life more successfully.

 Lewes counselling and psychotherapy for Teenagers and Young People

 Adolescence can be a really difficult time for young people and their families.
 Young people are going through a significant number of changes- physically, socially and psychologically- all at the same time.
 For many this can be overwhelming.
 As a Lewes counsellor and psychotherapist, I provide a space in which a child or young person can safely explore whatever is troubling them and discover what they can do to help themselves.